shahar42/competotor_agent/STATUS.md

 - **Feedback Loop**: Users can mark results as relevant/irrelevant
 - **Weekly Smart Monitoring**: Optional 1-3 month tracking with low-storage "smart diff" (only alerts on new items)
 - **Multimodal Analysis**: Optional image input (sketches/photos) used by Gemini Vision to generate more accurate search keywords
+- **Gap Hunter**: AI analyzes negative reviews of top competitors to identify market opportunities and "pain points" your idea can solve.

 ---